Why Is Shakespeare Still Important?

 Viola, Sebastian and Duke from She’s the Man are all believable high schoolers in the mid-2000s, but they’re actually based on characters from Shakespeare’s play Twelfth Night.
 Creating men and women who are able to slot into modern American football teams, or wield pistols instead of swords is no mean feat, but Shakespeare achieved it over and over again.
 His characters are beloved, despised, laughed at and most importantly remembered for their relatability.

 For those with an interest in learning the English language more than reading its literature, Shakespeare is still important.
 This is because of his contributions to the development of words and phrases that are now used on a daily basis.
-There are quite a few dead white guys known as ‘the father of English’ in some way or other, and we don’t want to buy into that narrative.
-What we will say, however, is that Shakespeare did play a really important part in molding the language we speak today.
+Shakespeare played a really important part in molding the language we speak today.
 If you’ve ever said ‘all of a sudden’, or spoken about jealousy as ‘the green-eyed monster’, then you have Shakespeare to thank.
 He even came up with whole new words – 422 of them, in fact, including bump, lonely and upstairs.
 That’s not to say we’d still be without words for these things if Shakespeare had never written.
 But the sheer number of new words and phrases he coined makes him a core figure in the development of our language.

 For many modern actors, acting in the main role in a Shakespeare production is a career-defining and impressive achievement.
 The Globe Theatre, the Elizabethan playhouse for which he produced his plays, is still an icon of London’s rich cultural history.